-☐ Remove one of the 1/8" BSP plugs from its port in the compressor tank. ☐ Apply Teflon paste to the 1/8" BSP nipple on the solenoid and insert it into the part and tighten.
-The solenoid should be reteted.
+Remove one of the 1/8" BSP plugs from its port in the compressor tank.

-insert it into the port and tighten.
+Apply Teflon paste to the 1/8" BSP nipple on the solenoid and insert it into the port and tighten.
 The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank.